Six Sigma

 Six Sigma is a systematic approach to improve processes using a combination of analytical and statistical tools and methods.
 The special aspect of Six Sigma is the application of mathematical methods to analyze and solve complex problems.
 It is assumed, that any business process can be described as a mathematical function.

-The Six Sigma definition
+Six Sigma definition

 The Greek letter “Sigma” mathematically represents the standard deviation of a population.
 Therefor is Sigma the indicator for the deviation from the statistical mean.
 Six Sigma seeks to methodologically make the performance of processes measurable using key figures.
 If there is a broad distribution indicating poor process capability, so you can analyse and determine with Six Sigma the cause and effect relationship indicating the specific process problem.